storj/docs/app/(docs)/object-mount/linux/getting-started/posix-options/page.md

 **POSIX Enforced File Access** mode will generate and maintain POSIX metadata for your objects (like “POSIX File Access” mode, above) but _will enforce_ POSIX access controls on those objects.

   - Use “POSIX Enforced File Access” when you want to manage what users have access to, based on the UID/GID of their UNIX user and the corresponding POSIX metadata (owner, group, mode) on files.
-This means users will encounter `access denied` errors if they try to read or write to a file/directory they haven’t been given permission to (by a suitably privileged user/admin using: chown, chgrp or chmod).
+  - This means users will encounter `access denied` errors if they try to read or write to a file/directory they haven’t been given permission to (by a suitably privileged user/admin using: `chown`, `chgrp` or `chmod`).

 **Example use-cases:**

   - Use “POSIX Enforced File Access” to host a website (using NGINX or other server technologies) entirely from object storage, without any attached storage device(s) (such as EFS).
-“POSIX Enforced File Access” mode lets maintain control over which files/directories the web server process (e.g.: the `nginx` user) can access.
+“POSIX Enforced File Access” mode lets you maintain control over which files/directories the web server process (e.g.: the `nginx` user) can access.

   - Use “POSIX Enforced File Access” to host an organization’s user filesystem in the cloud.

     **Note:** Object Mount does not currently support POSIX ACLs or extended attributes in cloud object storage.
-Contact 🌐 [Storj Support](https://supportdcs.storj.io/hc/en-us) if you need these features.
+Contact the 🌐 [Storj Support](https://supportdcs.storj.io/hc/en-us) team if you need assistance in providing these features.

 **How to enable:**

-To enable and configure “POSIX Enforced File Access”, see the detailed steps on the [](docId:Eegoo1teiJ8eerae) page.
+To enable and configure “POSIX Enforced File Access” see the detailed steps in the Configuration Guide article: [](docId:Eegoo1teiJ8eerae).